aysunrhn/snakemake-tutorial/snakemake_101.md

 - [Awesome pipeline repository](https://github.com/pditommaso/awesome-pipeline): a curated list of tools for creating pipelines
 - [The official Snakemake documentation](https://snakemake.readthedocs.io/en/stable/): an extensive documentation that includes in depth tutorials and edge cases.
 - [An Introduction to Snakemake with R for Economics](https://lachlandeer.github.io/snakemake-econ-r-tutorial/index.html)
+- [Sustainable data analysis with Snakemake](https://doi.org/10.12688/f1000research.29032.2): A general overview article about Snakemake published in F1000Research
+- [A review of bioinformatic pipeline frameworks.](https://doi.org/10.1093/bib/bbw020): A review article published in Briefings in Bionformatics, focused on Bionformatics pipelines

 [^leipzig2017]: Leipzig, J. A review of bioinformatic pipeline frameworks. *Briefings in Bioinformatics*.
 2017.
 18 (3). https://doi.org/10.1093/bib/bbw020